opencdms-project/opencdms.org/docs/about/faq.md

 ### What is OpenCDMS?

+OpenCDMS is predominantly a Reference Implementation of the [WMO Climate Data Model](https://github.com/wmo-im/tt-cdm/blob/main/README.md) standard.

-OpenCDMS is a framework for working together to improve Earth system data management by:
+In addition, it provides a framework for working together to improve Earth system data management by:

 - Improving interoperability among existing CDMSs

 - Supporting and collaborating with existing projects with the intention of ensuring CDMS users continue to benefit from their existing support structures and services

-- Creating a reference implementation for a fully compliant next-generation CDMS, with guidance from WMO expert teams and a broad range of implementers, adhering to the wider WMO data management approach and modern IT standards and practices
+- Creating a next-generation CDMS that is fully compliant with the WMO Climate Data Management System Specifications, adhering to the wider WMO data management approach and modern IT standards and practices, with guidance from WMO expert teams and a broad range of implementers

 ### What types of data will OpenCDMS enable collection of?